wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 1. Visit 'Plugins > Add New'
 1. Search for 'WordProof'
-1. Activate WordProof Blockchain from your Plugins page.
+1. Activate WordProof Timestamp from your Plugins page.
 1. Go to "after activation" below.

 === Manually ===

-1. Upload the `wordproof-blockchain` folder to the `/wp-content/plugins/` directory
+1. Upload the `wordproof-timestamp` folder to the `/wp-content/plugins/` directory
-1. Activate the WordProof Blockchain plugin through the 'Plugins' menu in WordPress
+1. Activate the WordProof Timestamp plugin through the 'Plugins' menu in WordPress
 1. Go to "after activation" below.

 === After activation ===